I Am Other

-I Am Other (stylized as i am OTHER) is a multimedia creative collective and record label created by Pharrell Williams that serves as an umbrella for all of his endeavors, including Billionaire Boys Club and ICECREAM apparel, textile company Bionic Yarn and a dedicated YouTube channel launched by the Grammy Award-winning artist, record producer, and fashion designer in 2012.
-The channel was launched on May 12, 2012, as part of YouTube's $100 million original channel initiative.
-The programming on the i am OTHER channel focuses on music, culture, fashion and the arts.
+I Am Other is a multimedia creative collective and record label created by Pharrell Williams, that serves as an umbrella for all of his endeavors, including Billionaire Boys Club, ICECREAM apparel and textile company Bionic Yarn.
+There is also a dedicated YouTube channel launched by the artist, record producer and fashion designer in 2012.
+The channel was launched as part of YouTube's $100 million original channel initiative.
+The programming on the I Am Other channel focuses on music, culture, fashion and the arts.
 Williams describes the channel as a "cultural movement dedicated to Thinkers, Innovators and Outcasts."
 The channel launched with original series such as Awkward Black Girl by Issa Rae, StereoTypes.